Muhammad al-Qubanchi

 Muhammad al-Qubanchi (محمد القبانچي), born Muhammad Abd al-Razzaq al-Ta’i (محمد عبد الرزاق الطائي) was an Iraqi maqam singer.
-He was one of the pioneers in the field of Iraqi maqam who modernized it, and is considered one of the most prominent maqam reciters in Iraq.
+He was one of the pioneers in the development of the Iraqi maqam who modernized it and is considered one of the most prominent maqam reciters in Iraq.

 Early life

-Muhammad Abd al-Razzaq al-Ta’i was born in Baghdad in 1904, and he worked with his father in the Shorja market as a crafter with his father.
-He was nicknamed "al-Qubanchi", a title given to someone who is skilled in weighing agricultural crops with a scale which was also his father's profession.
-At a young age, he was introduced to Iraqi maqam and its origins which is where his love for the genre began.
-He would also meet with many Maqam lovers at the market and the Kadouri Café.
-At age 12, he excelled in singing maqam and other genres and also practiced theatrical acting.
+Muhammad Abd al-Razzaq al-Ta’i was born in Baghdad in 1904, and he worked with his father in the Shorja market.
+He later was nicknamed "al-Qubanchi", a title given to someone who is skilled in weighing agricultural crops with a scale, which also referred to his father's profession.
+At a young age, he was introduced to Iraqi maqam and its origins, which is where his love for the genre began.
+He also met with many maqam lovers at the market and the Kadouri Café.
+At age 12, he excelled in singing maqam and other Arabic genres and also practiced theatrical acting.

 Career

-Al-Qubanchi first considered becoming a grain merchant but decided to depend on singing for his livelihood, and in order to maintain his social position and financial sufficiency.
+Al-Qubanchi first considered becoming a grain merchant but decided to depend on singing in order to maintain his social position and income.
 He mastered the Iraqi Maqam by his 20s and attended the Cairo Congress of Arab Music in 1932 as the leader of the Iraqi delegation in the presence of King Fuad I of Egypt.
-He competed with the artist Umm Kulthum and the artist Mohammed Abdel Wahab.
-Reportedly, Ahmed Shawqi met with al-Qubanchi and told him "This is a great heritage, and you are a great Iraqi artist."
+There he met the Egyptian artists Umm Kulthum and Mohammed Abdel Wahab.
+Reportedly, Egyptian poet Ahmed Shawqi met with al-Qubanchi and told him "This is a great heritage, and you are a great Iraqi artist."

-Al-Qubanchi's renewal of the performance of the Iraqi Maqam is considered a major shift in the course of Iraqi music, and he was able, despite his opponents from the supporters of the older styles, to create a school of maqam with clear features, and his students were able to preserve it until it became his ideal method for readers.
-His teachings became dominant in the performance of the maqam and among his students were the artists Yousuf Omar, Nazem al-Ghazali and Abd al-Rahman Khader.
+Al-Qubanchi's renewal of the performance of the Iraqi Maqam is considered a major shift in the development of Iraqi music.
+Despite opposition from the supporters of the older styles, he was able to create a new school of maqam with clear features, and his students were able to preserve it.
+His teachings became standard in the performance of the maqam and among his students, including Yousuf Omar, Nazem al-Ghazali and Abd al-Rahman Khader.

-Among his most important achievements is his employment of Arab lyrical colors, such as Muwashahat, Groans, Mawwal, and the Egyptian Dawr, and their combination with the Iraqi Maqam with the aim of making the Maqam familiar in the Arab countries.
+Among his most important achievements is his use of Arabic lyrical song traditions, such as Muwashahat, Groans, Mawwal, and the Egyptian Dawr.
+In their combination with the Iraqi maqam he made this Iraqi form of maqam familiar in other Arabic countries.

 Later life

-On May 28, 1969, al-Qubanchi announced his retirement and moved to al-Karkh district where he used his money to build a mosque, he had seen in a dream.
+On May 28, 1969, al-Qubanchi announced his retirement and moved to al-Karkh district where he used his money to build a mosque, that he had seen in a dream.
 He also became its first preacher in 1977.
-On the evening of April 2, 1989, he died in Ibn al-Bitar Hospital and was buried in the mosque he built.
+On the evening of April 2, 1989, he died in Ibn al-Bitar Hospital and was buried in the mosque he had built.